 Tip #4: This one is simple!
 Wear comfortable clothes and SHOES!
 Yes, you want to look cute and picture perfect, but be comfortable!
 Our schools are great in my district because we are allowed to wear jeans and the school shirts.
 It is easy because then students know who to recognize in case of an emergency, etc. Especially our littlest friends who are lost the first few days!

 Tips #5: Stay after the 1st day, plan to!
 Organize the rest of your stuff.
 Put things away.
 Be prepared for Day #2 which many times we get rolling with classroom lessons, etc. Have all your students contact information ready.
 I usually chat with my coworkers a bit to see how the day went.
-I try to hang up anything that is completed and ready for my bulletin board.
-I leave my room tidy so that I can enter in the morning and take care of anything that needs immediate attention, trust me…there is something that’ll pop up!
+Sometimes I try hang up anything that is completed and ready for my bulletin board.
+My goal is to leave my room tidy so that I can enter in the morning and take care of anything that needs immediate attention, trust me…there is something that’ll pop up!

 The Final & Biggest Back to School Tip I have for you is, to enjoy every moment.
 Take time to relax and refresh!
 Do not overwhelm yourself!
 If you need anything reach out for help and I am here as well!
 Contact me, I have been around for a bit so I can always help!
 Many blessings as you start your new year!